sensu/sensu-docs/content/sensu-go/6.3/operations/control-access/ad-auth.md

 | password   |      |
 -------------|------
 description  | Password for the `user_dn` account.
-If your sever supports anonymous binding, you can omit this attribute to query the directory without credentials. required     | false type         | String example      | {{< language-toggle >}}
+If your server supports anonymous binding, you can omit this attribute to query the directory without credentials. required     | false type         | String example      | {{< language-toggle >}}